Note: this page applies to wired network access only. For wireless network access, please see our Wireless FAQ.

-Connecting a computer to the EECS network is a four step process:
+Connecting a computer to the EECS wired network is a four step process:

 - First, read and understand the network policies, configure your computer to minimize network vulnerabilities, and secure your computer against the latest threats.